xcore/sc_ethernet/doc/ethernet/app_tutorial.rst

   :start-after: //::ethernet
   :end-before: //::

-On core 0 we run the demo() function which takes ethernet packets and responds to ICMP ping requests.
+On tile 0 we run the demo() function as a task which takes ethernet packets and responds to ICMP ping requests.
 This function is described in the next section.

 .. literalinclude:: app_ethernet_demo/src/demo.xc